 Because of all this speedy renovation on the commercial strip along Queen Street and the houses near it, the prices of homes have gone up accordingly.
 Once a poor man’s Riverdale, Leslieville is now an entity on to itself.

-Unlike Queen East, Gerrard has not exploded with great shops to the same extent, though this is changing quickly as well with the gourmet sandwich shops, a circus school and the obligatory Starbucks on the corner of Gerrard and Jones.
+Unlike Queen East, Gerrard has not exploded with great shops to the same extent, though this is changing quickly as well with the gourmet sandwich shops, a circus school and the obligatory independent coffee shop.

 Housing stock consists of Victorians, Ontario cottages and row houses with some midrise and small condos.

 There’s not a lot of deals left here, but if you don’t mind paying for living in one of Toronto’s coolest neighbourhoods, then is well worth your consideration.